joncheryl/usgs_names/readme.md

 ========================
 Description
 -----------
-A collection (currently 2) of web interfaces for querying a MYSQL database of USGS names with results to be displayed via the Leaflet JavaScript library.
+A collection (currently 2) of web interfaces for querying a database of USGS names with results to be displayed via the Leaflet JavaScript library.
 - [Search by nation, state, or county](https://gussies.website/feature_map.html)
 - [Search by generated window](https://gussies.website/window_search.html)